pinnamreddysamagna/ETL-Project-Pandas-MySQL-/README.md

-# ETL-Project-Pandas-MySQL-

-->IPL Data Analysis & Match Outcome Predictability
+🏏 IPL Data Analysis & Match Outcome Predictability

 This project focuses on analyzing Indian Premier League (IPL) match data and building insights through visual dashboards and predictive analysis.

 The goal of this project is to:

 * Perform Exploratory Data Analysis (EDA)